johatfie/gateway-server/README.md

-# gateway-server
-API Gateway for Widgets Are Us microservices project
+# API Gateway for Widgets Are Us microservices project

 ## Frameworks and Dependencies
 - Spring Boot 2.4.3